Taming-the-BEAST/Structured-birth-death-model/README.md

 Hovering the mouse cursor over the tiny edge above the root will bring up a table in which posterior probability of the displayed root location (`type.prob`) can be seen.
 In this analysis we see that it is about 91%.
 The analysis therefore strongly supports a Hong Kong origin over a New Zealand origin for this flu sample.

+### MCC and CCD0 summary tree comparison (Optional)

+Now, compare the figures for MCC and CCD0 summary trees.
+Can you see some differences?

+One of the CCD0 summary method advantages is that it can evaluate tree topologies that were not sampled during the MCMC.
+This is why it usually performs better on high-entropy (uncertain, spread out) tree posterior.
+Knowing this, what observations can you make about our sample?

 <!--[Very useful final notes from Tim](https://github.com/CompEvol/MultiTypeTree/wiki/Beginner%27s-Tutorial-%28short-version%29#final-notes)-->